Kenzhegali Sagadiyev

-Kenzhegali Abenovich Sagadiyev (Кенжеғали Әбенұлы Сағадиев; 18 February 1938, Kostanay Region, Kazakh SSR – 25 July 2020) was a public and political figure in Kazakhstan, an Academician of the National Academy of Sciences of the Republic of Kazakhstan.
+Kenjeğali Äbenūly Sağadiev (Кенжеғали Әбенұлы Сағадиев; 18 February 1938 – 25 July 2020) was a public and political figure in Kazakhstan, an Academician of the National Academy of Sciences of the Republic of Kazakhstan.

 Biography

-Kenzhegali Sagadiyev was born in the settlement of Akkol (Zhangeldi District, Kostanay Region) on 18 February 1938.
+Sağadiev was born in the settlement of Akkol (Zhangeldi District, Kostanay Region) on 18 February 1938.
 Following graduation from Semiozernoye Kazakh Secondary School, he was admitted to the Dept. of Economics of the Kazakh State University named after Kirov in 1955.
 Having graduated with honors, Kenzhegali moved to Moscow to enroll in a postgraduate program at the Institute of National Economy named after Plekhanov.
-Sagadiyev defended his doctorate thesis at the age of 39 and had a Doctor of Economics degree bestowed on him by the Presidium of the State Commission for Academic Degrees and Titles of the USSR.
+Sağadiev defended his doctorate thesis at the age of 39 and had a Doctor of Economics degree bestowed on him by the Presidium of the State Commission for Academic Degrees and Titles of the USSR.

 A year later he received the academic title of professor in the field of Economics of Logistics (1978).
-Sagadiyev was elected a corresponding member of the Academy of Sciences of the Kazakh SSR in 1989, and became а full member (academician) of the National Academy of Sciences of the Republic of Kazakhstan in 1994.
+Sağadiev was elected a corresponding member of the Academy of Sciences of the Kazakh SSR in 1989, and became а full member (academician) of the National Academy of Sciences of the Republic of Kazakhstan in 1994.

-Kenzhegali Sagadiyev led 5 tertiary education institutions in Kazakhstan — Tselinograd Institute of Agriculture (1982—1990), Kazakh University of Economics named after Ryskulov, Kazakh National Agrarian University (1996—2001), University of International Business (2001—2004 and 2012—2016, since 2017 — President Emeritus), and International Information Technology University (2012).
+Sağadiev led 5 tertiary education institutions in Kazakhstan — Tselinograd Institute of Agriculture (1982—1990), Kazakh University of Economics named after Ryskulov, Kazakh National Agrarian University (1996—2001), University of International Business (2001—2004 and 2012—2016, since 2017 — President Emeritus), and International Information Technology University (2012).
 In his capacity as a President of the National Academy of Sciences (1994—1996) and Chairman of the National Agency for Technological Development (2012—2014) he made a considerable contribution to the development of Kazakhstani science.

 He was elected to the 3rd (2004—2007) and 4th Mäjilis of the Parliament of the Republic of Kazakhstan (2007—2011), served as Chairman of Mäjilis Finance and Budget Committee (2004—2007) and played an important role in the improvement of taxation, financial and budget legislation.
 During these years, he emphasized the support of science and education as key sectors for human capital development in Kazakhstan.

-Kenzhegali Sagadiyev established a modern university of business in Almaty, authored over 445 scientific publications, including 20 monographs and a dozen textbooks and manuals.
+Kenjeğali Sağadiev established a modern university of business in Almaty, authored over 445 scientific publications, including 20 monographs and a dozen textbooks and manuals.
 His publications in Kazakhstani newspapers and magazines commanded a lot of attention.

-Sagadiyev’s reputation as an economist was international, he was elected a member of the New York Academy of Sciences and American Economic Association, became an Academician of the Pakistan Academy of Sciences (1997), an Academician of the International Academy of Higher Education (1997).
-As a member of Nur Otan party, Sagadiyev took part in its public initiatives.
+Sağadiev's reputation as an economist was international, he was elected a member of the New York Academy of Sciences and American Economic Association, became an Academician of the Pakistan Academy of Sciences (1997), an Academician of the International Academy of Higher Education (1997).
+As a member of Nur Otan party, Sağadiev took part in its public initiatives.